Gransformer: Transformer-based Graph Generation: The Proposed Method

 In this section, we first discuss transformers and how they are related to graph neural networks.
-Then we present how a transformer can be used for the task of graph generation.
+Then, we present a method that uses a transformer for graph generation tasks.
 Two main challenges are the generation of dependent edges and the usage of structural information, which we will address.
 Finally, we discuss how to prevent the model from generating isolated nodes.